ThabangJR/Student-Registration-System/README.md

 A comprehensive PHP & MySQL web application designed to manage student records, track registrations, and generate academic profile reports.
 This system provides a full CRUD (Create, Read, Update, Delete) interface with a dedicated management dashboard.

 🚀 Features
-# Student Registration: Securely register new students into the system.
+-Student Registration: Securely register new students into the system.

-# Management Dashboard: A centralized hub to view and manage all student data.
+-Management Dashboard: A centralized hub to view and manage all student data.

-# Full CRUD Functionality: Ability to update student information and delete records with automated logging.
+-Full CRUD Functionality: Ability to update student information and delete records with automated logging.

-# PDF Report Generation: Generates professional Profile Summary and Registration Confirmation reports (as seen in the Thabang Mohale examples).
+-PDF Report Generation: Generates professional Profile Summary and Registration Confirmation reports (as seen in the Thabang Mohale examples).

-# Activity Logging: Tracks deletions in deleted_log.txt for administrative oversight.
+-Activity Logging: Tracks deletions in deleted_log.txt for administrative oversight.

 🛠️ Tech Stack
 Backend: PHP